Lindblad Superoperators from Wigner's Phase Space Continuity Equation: Conclusions and Outlook

 Using the standard (von Neumann) approach yields more subtle implicit requirements, namely, trace-, hermiticity- and complete positivity-conservation~\cite{Pearle_EJP12}.

-When contrasting the two approaches we feel, in the light of the simplicity of the \ps approach, it is fair to argue that the Lindblad form could have been discovered earlier, if Wigner's \ps representation would have been widely adopted sooner~\cite{Zachos_book_21}.
+When contrasting the two approaches we wonder, in light of the simplicity of the \ps approach, whether the Lindblad form could have been discovered earlier, if Wigner's \ps formulation would have been more widely adopted sooner~\cite{Zachos_book_21}.